 It always seems easier to simply say yes than to risk offending someone you care about.
 First of all, there are ways you can decline a free gift without offending, which I’ll discuss below.
 Secondly, should you continue building a pile of things you don’t actually need and weighing down your life all for the sake of being polite?
 I don’t think so.

 Ah, this one is for all of the resourceful folks.
 You know who I’m talking about.
 The ones who say, “Oh where are you taking that?
-You’re throwing it out?
+Are you throwing it out?
 You spent so much buying it, don’t do that!
 That’s such a waste.
 Here, I’ll keep it then.”

 Maybe I can use it sometime in the future?